Nominations and Selection Process

 - The recommendations are then sent to the Foundation’s Board of Directors, which makes the final decision on the winners.

-- The nomination and selection process takes almost one year from the time that the field are decided.
+- The nomination and selection process takes almost one year from the time that the fields are decided.
 Every January, The winners of that year’s Japan Prize are announced.
 The Presentation Ceremony is held in mid-April in Tokyo.

 Japan Prize Official Nominators